marmelab/react-admin/docs/Configurable.md

 ## `preferencesKey`

-This optional parameter lets you specify the key used to store the configuration in the user's preferences.
+This parameter lets you specify the key used to store the configuration in the user's preferences.
 This allows you to have more than one configurable component of the same type per page.

 ```jsx
 import { Configurable } from 'react-admin';